ShogunPanda-archive/talks-astro/talks/horizontal-scaling-of-a-web3-system-to-the-sky-and-beyond-in-aws.md

 ---

 ---
-main: How does HTTP ingestion works?
+main: How does HTTP ingestion work?
 secondary: The HTTP Ingest API make the Indexer Nodes choose when to sync.
 items:
   - icon: cloud-upload